-Helena K. Grannis’ practice focuses on corporate and financial transactions, particularly capital market transactions, disclosure and corporate governance.
+Helena K. Grannis’ practice focuses disclosure and corporate governance, as well as corporate and financial transactions, particularly capital market transactions.

 Her work spans numerous industries, including airlines, aviation and aerospace; automotive; consumer products and retail; banking and financial institutions; and pharmaceuticals and biotechnology.